 Honors and Recognitions

 In addition to a host of awards and recognitions, Susan has most recently received the following awards and recognitions: Utah Women in Higher Education Network’s 2018 Distinguished Service Award; Envision Utah’s 2017 Common Good Award; the Laura Bierema Excellence in Critical HRD Award 2017 from the Academy of Human Resource Development; Distinguished Alumni Award, College of Education and Human Development at the University of Minnesota; 2016 YWCA Utah Outstanding Achievement Award in Education, Community Legacy Impact Award from People Helping People, as the 2016 “Distinguished Woman of the Year” by the Wasatch Chapter of AAUW, a 2016 honoree of the Sundance Film Festival’s Utah Women’s Leadership Celebration; the 2014 “Women and Leadership Scholar of the Year” for the International Leadership Association, one of the 2014 Fabulous Forty in Utah Valley Magazine, one of the 2013 “30 Women to Watch” in Utah Business Magazine, and is a 2012 Salt Lake Chamber PathFinder Awardee.
 Recently she was also highlighted as the 2017 influential women in her 50s by the Utah Valley Magazine.
 In 2007, she also received the prestigious Early Career Scholar Award from the Academy of Human Resource Development.
 Her commitment and work with service and engaged learning at the local level led to her selection in past years as Utah Valley University’s “Civic Engaged Scholar of the Year” and “Outstanding Civic Engagement Award” by Utah Campus Compact.
 She also received the 2006 and 2015 Scholar of the Year Award for the Woodbury School of Business.

 Education and Family

 Dr. Madsen received her doctoral degree from the University of Minnesota in Work, Community, and Family Education with a specialization in human resource development.
 She has other degrees in exercise science/wellness and speech communication education and started her career many years ago as a middle school speech and debate teacher.
-Susan and her husband Greg have four adult children, two daughter-in-law’s, and one grandson (he is wonderful!), and she enjoys racquetball, soccer, snowshoeing, golf, and hiking.
+Susan and her husband Greg have four adult children, a daughter-in-law, and one grandson (he is wonderful!), and she enjoys racquetball, soccer, snowshoeing, golf, and hiking.